yaBobJonez/Chime-Docs-OLD/Getting-started.md

 function func() return "world!";
 print "Hello " . func();
 ```
-## TODO loops, links to other pages
+## TODO links to other pages here, like "Check out more info"